As millennials when you begin to embrace life in all its glory saving money for future is the furthest thing on your mind.

 Trust me this will only help you in being more financially aware.
 It less than takes 10 minutes to track your daily expenditure.

-If you don’t know where to begin I have created a free expense tracker.
+If you don’t know where to begin I have created a free expense tracker along with my productivity planner.
 You can find it at the end of this post, so grab away your free copy.